The original concept of human-like robots

 The idea of a robot with human-like features has been around for decades.
 All of us have seen the movie Terminator and have some idea about what a robot resembling humans would presumably look like.
 Many conspiracy theorists assume that a robot with artificial intelligence and resembling humans could be dangerous for the human race.
 However, conspiracies aside, the concept of human look-alike robots is fascinating to all.

 The people behind the concept

-Thanks to the researchers from King Abdullah University of Science and Technology (KAUST), this much fantasized about robot might soon come into existence.
-According to the research, Robots can be designed with an artificial soft skin with flexible electronics.
+Thanks to the researchers from King Abdullah University of Science and Technology (KAUST), this fantasy about robots might soon come into existence.
+According to the research, Robots can be designed with artificial soft skin with flexible electronics.
 This quality could significantly improve the sensitivity of robots to their environment.

 This research was originally published as “Toward programmable materials for wearable electronics: electrical welding turns sensors into conductors” in Advanced Electronic Materials.

 How does it make the robot more sensitive?

 According to Gilles Lubineau, the head researcher of this project: a network of strain sensors and flexible electronics will enable the robots to provide sensory feedback via their artificial soft skin to easily navigate their surroundings.
 To describe his research he uses the analogy of an animal stretching a limb.
 When an animal uses its limbs to stretch, their peripheral nervous system including their nerves and sensors in their skin give feedback to their central nervous system in the brain, which helps the animal orient its limb to interact with its environment.